 - Freshly grated parmesan

-Your sauce is done when the majority of the liquid is reduced and the meat is easy torn apart by the back of your wooden spoon.
-Taste and season with salt and pepper to preference; if the sauce is too acidic, add 1 tsp to 1 tbsp brown sugar.
+- Your sauce is done when the majority of the liquid is reduced and the meat is easy torn apart by the back of your wooden spoon.
+Taste and season with salt and pepper to preference; if the sauce is too acidic, add 1 teaspoon to 1 tablespoon brown sugar.

 While sauce is cooking, the liquid should reduce but never go dry.
 If it does, lower your heat and add ½ cup beef stock or water.